ultrasage-danz/ultrasage-danz/README.md

 <!-- - 🔭 I’m currently working on LLMs. -->
-- 🌱 I’m currently in a Chainlink CCIP Bootcamp.
+- 🌱 I’m currently in a Chainlink CCIP Bootcamp..
 - 👯 I’m looking to collaborate on anything python, web and blockchain
 - 🤔 I’m looking for help with Open-source projects for beginners and intermediates.
 - 💬 Ask me about Python.